In this article:

 Several alternative therapies may help reduce back pain.

-A study conducted in 2018 demonstrated that acupuncture is one of the most commonly used non-pharmacological techniques for lower back pain relief, chiefly due to its cost-effectiveness and lack of side effects.
-(6)
+Acupuncture is one of the most commonly used non-pharmacological techniques for lower back pain relief, chiefly due to its cost-effectiveness and lack of side effects.
+(9)

 Frequent massages may be costly, but getting a massage once a month can be effective and affordable as well.
 It is important to select the massage best suited to your problem.